How can I create a sole proprietorship in France?

 Finally, it is impossible to sell a sole proprietorship in France, contrary to the shares or stocks of a company.
 With a sole proprietorship, you can only sell your goodwill and most of the time it’s way cheaper than what your business is worth.

 A French expert on business creation would tell you to avoid this business status and go for a simplified joint-stock company (Société par actions simplifiée or SAS) if you want to do business alone.

 But the only way to really know is by putting together your very own business plan.
-If you need a little help to start, we have a free Excel financial and business plan template to download!
+If you need a little help to start, we have a free business plan templates to download!

 You may also want to know more about other French business entities and that’s a good thing because we also have this:

 Don’t forget to check our overview of legal statuses in France.